bablokb/pi-webradio/README.md

 Status
 ------

-The current stable version is _0.90_.
+The current stable version is _0.91_.
 New versions will be available as soon as they are stable.
-See branch _next_ for the current development-version.

-  * ***0.90: stable core, Web-GUI with basic functions***
+  * 0.90: stable core, Web-GUI with basic functions
+  * ***0.91: GUI: add toast-messages***
-  * 0.91: cli: fully functional
+  * 0.92: cli: fully functional
-  * 0.92: GUI: add toast-messages
-  * 0.94: GUI: state changes sync across web-clients
+  * 0.93: GUI: state changes synced across web-clients
+  * 0.94: player API partly implemented
-  * 0.95: player: API implemented
+  * 0.95: player: API functional
   * 0.96: GUI: player with basic functions
   * 0.97: IR-app (map IR-codes to web-API)
   * 0.98: GUI: player complete